 TWO TOP PRIZES OF THE YEAR Knauf Insulation has won the title of Manufacturer of the Year at the 2014 UK Building Awards as well as Supplier of the Year in the Roofing and Insulation category of the National Buying Group (NBG) awards.
 The first award was presented to Knauf Insulation in recognition of achievements including compression packaging to cut vehicle movements; innovations such as SUPAFIL; achieving zero waste to landfill and supporting construction industry charity CRASH.
 As for Supplier of the Year, the award recognised suppliers that contributed the most to improving partner sales based on votes by the group's partners.
-Gold standard KNAUF INSULATION France has won two gold awards and one bronze for building innovation from the French National Association of House Builders.
-One gold came from BOOA Frame Construction for the Urban Answers category for Knauf Insulation Fit 032 in roofs and walls and the other came for SUPAFIL® Loft 045 from CMO in the Special Jury Prize category.
-SUPAFIL was awarded bronze by DELRIEU Construction in the 'Technology and Performances' category.

-40 YEARS AT SURDULICA In Serbia, our Surdulica plant celebrated its 40th anniversary in 2014.
+40 YEARS AT SURDULICA Surdulica celebrated its 40th anniversary in 2014.

 Surdulica began production of Rock Mineral Wool in May 1974 and employed 40 people.
 The plant now employs 130 and exports its Rock Mineral Wool all over Europe.
 This year, the plant was awarded second place in a competition organised by the Serbian Ministry of Work, Employment and Social Policy to mark World Day for Safety and Health at Work.
 EPDS AVAILABLE QUICKER THAN EVER Knauf Insulation is providing product sustainability information in a range of formats designed to meet the requirements of all customers.
 Not only that, but we are providing it quicker than ever, with some formats being available instantaneously, and others available at 15% of the time it used to take.
-From an Environmental Product Declaration (EPD), which covers every element of a product's life in minute detail to an Environmental Fact Sheet (EFS) Knauf Insulation can deliver. $\it lm$ insulation matters
+From an Environmental Product Declaration (EPD), which covers every element of a product's life in minute detail to an Environmental Fact Sheet (EFS) Knauf Insulation can deliver.

-North America's BIGDEAL Knauf Insulation's acquisition of Guardian Insulation in the US positions the company as one of the biggest in the industry.
+Knauf Insulation's acquisition of Guardian Insulation in the US positions the company as one of the biggest in the industry.